Before you start

-Here are a couple of things to think about before you get here
+Here are a couple of things to think about before your course begins

 All students are personally liable for the payment of any tuition fees.